programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 | `filter_parent` | Allows to filter the returned aggregations by parent (integer, optional): parent ID |

 This aggregation type can be used in two different ways.
 The first one is by providing a `field`.
 The field may be any linking field (i.e. "person.birth_place").
-For objecttypes with pool link, "_pool" is also available.
+For objecttypes with pool link, `_pool` is also available.

 The second way is by providing a linked object type (`objecttype`).
 The aggregation will take into account all objects of that type that a document links.